Jonasmik/Fog-TheGurus/README.md

 1. Fork or download the project
 2. Setup Tomcat.
-3. run init.sql in MySQL workbench
+3. run testinit.sql in MySQL workbench
 4. Enjoy